intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 ### Symbol

-Symbol layers indicate a single location on the map with either an icon or text label.
-Similar to GL Markers and Marker Views, the symbol layer can represent the same data and offers the most power for in map displaying.
-To begin with, we will show how to add a marker image to the map and then display it as your symbol layer.
+Symbol layers show a single location on the map with either an icon or text label.
+Like GL Markers and Marker Views, the symbol layer can represent the same data and offers the most power for in map displaying.
+To begin with, you will add a marker image to the map and then display it as a symbol layer.

 {{
 <CodeLanguageToggle id="symbol-layer" />